brdv/prodtest-docs/docs/demo/project-structure/index.md

 ---

 This pages shows the project structure and describes what files to find where.
-The project consists of the followin files
+The project consists of the following files

 ## root [ ./ ]